bgaldino/sm-quickstart/README.md

 ## **INSTRUCTIONS**

-**It is necessary to have Salesforce DX, Visual Studio Code, Git and the Salesforce Extensions for Visual Studio Code installed to proceed.**
+**It is necessary to have Salesforce DX installed and configured to proceed.
+It is suggested to also use Visual Studio Code, Git and the Salesforce Extensions for Visual Studio Code installed to simplify and enhance the development and evaluation process as this repository will continue to be updated with new reference implementations and examples.**

-You can also use other tools, such as IlluminatedCloud for IntelliJ IDEA, but that is beyond the scope of this document.

 Salesforce DX CLI can be downloaded [here](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm).
 There are setup instructions on the download site.